 [Above images - original site (purple background) and some example Ezoic test layouts]

 You've been working on your site for a long time.
 It's normal to feel some attachment to how the site currently 'looks'.
-But remember, you have your traffic because of the quality of your original content that you created, not because of it's design in 2013.
+But remember, you have your traffic because of the quality of your original content that you created, not because of its design in 2013.
 Remember that there are a huge number of 'ugly' sites out there getting a ton of traffic, because they serve their niche better than any other site.
 It's unlikely that search engines rank sites by how nice they look.
 What is 'pretty' to one person won't appeal to another person.
-To that we eliminate this personal bias (including your own), the system is programmed to go back to basics and start testing from the ground up with brand new layouts.
+Once we eliminate personal bias (including our own), the system is programmed to go back to basics and start testing from the ground up with brand new layouts.

 In the early stages of testing, the Ezoic platform will test big changes - like different column layouts, menu placement and backgrounds.
 As the system learns, it starts testing out smaller refinements such as colors, fonts, menu styles etc. The system then takes apart the variations that work well and combines them into new variations.

 Big sites test layout - Ezoic helps you do the same

 Whether it's an ecommerce site like Amazon, or a digital newspaper like theguardian.com, most big online properties are testing their layout to improve usability, income or conversion rate.
 Mobile navigation is especially crucial to future success.

 Is Amazon a 'good looking' site?
 Did the color of the 'buy it now' button just happen to be orange, or did it get tested to see which color worked the best?
 What about on mobile or Tablet?
 It may seem like an elementary example, but it holds true for informational sites as well as ecommerce sites.
 If you don't test the usability of a site, you cannot know how it stacks up against better performing versions of the same content.